timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 The reducer handles state transitions: search started/succeeded/failed and page started/succeeded/failed.

 That separation makes time-dependent coordination explicit without letting async callbacks commit state directly.

-## Follow-up requirements: retry and analytics

-Retry and analytics are not needed to prove the MVI point.
-Search plus pagination already creates enough coordination pressure.

-But they are useful follow-up requirements because they expose related ownership questions.

-Retry asks:

-- did the initial search fail;
-- did a page request fail;
-- what exactly should be repeated;
-- is it safe to infer that from the current page number, or should failed request identity be modeled explicitly?

-Analytics asks:

-- which user action should produce an event;
-- should retry count as a new search or as retry;
-- how do we avoid sending analytics again after rotation or state restoration;
-- where should one-off side effects live?

-These requirements strengthen the same lesson.
-Once the screen has meaningful user actions, async requests, and ordering rules, event identity and request identity matter.
-They should be modeled intentionally instead of inferred from incidental state.

 ## Decision guide